 - How do you place an each-way bet?

 Officially no one’s paying more than 6 places.
-BUT unofficially you can get 10 places at Bet365 with reduced odds.
+However, unofficially you can get 10 places at Bet365 with reduced odds.

 Again, officially no one’s paying more than 6 places, BUT unofficially you can get 8 places at reduced odds with Betfair.

 The Grand National is one the world’s biggest horse races and has the most runners in the starting lineup.
-For a long time, 4 places was the standard number you could back an e/w or each way result.
+For a long time, 4 places was the standard number you could back an each-way result.
 That means if the horse came 1st, 2nd 3rd or 4th it was placed.
 And dependent on your bet you might have got a return.

 Bookies are now offering extra places and the battle ensues a day or two before the race goes off.
 Bookies start to publish their final declarations and extra places are declared.
 At the recent Cheltenham Festival, extra places were up for grabs and betting sites competed from the first race for market share.

-The final declarations have not yet been made, but you can come back and check it out at a later date.
-If you’re looking for current odds, check out the future racing section on Betfred for up to date antepost odds.
-Antepost means the horse is not yet confirmed as a runner and may be set a loss if it is not declared as a final participant in the race.
+Remember, ante-post means the horse is not yet confirmed as a runner and may be a loss if it is not declared as a final participant in the race.